-Summer is an optimal time to lighten your hair colour, but first things first: Can anybody be a blonde?
+Are you thinking of opting for a new hair colour for the new year?
+January is the perfect time to try something new like a bright new blonde shade, but first things first: Can anybody be a blonde?
 "I joke that there are always some blonde pieces or some highlights that can be put in everybody," says celebrity colourist Kim Vo (who has worked with stars such as Katherine Heigl, Britney Spears, and Kate Hudson).
 But he readily admits that while blonde doesn't necessarily work for all people, everyone can embrace their inner blonde when need be.

 Luckily, we've come a long way from the brassy, unhealthy-looking blondes of yesteryear, allowing even the darkest of brunettes to achieve perfectly flaxen strands.
 Thinking about lightening up this season but feeling a little gun shy?
 See Vo's tips for baby-stepping your way to the right hue when you read more.